-Standard 1 Standard 3 Semester Grade
+Standard 1 Standard 2 Standard 3 Semester Grade

-student 1 Α В Α 3.7 F
+student 1 А В А 3.7 F

-student 2 В С Α 3.1 В
+student 2 В С А 3.1 В

 Notice, the standards-based gradebook doesn't contain assignments, just standards.
 Assignments provide evidence which I compile to determine a student's final grade for each standard.
-But, generally, I take the highest grade between the quiz, the test, or the retest grade to determine students' grades.
-For example, a student with an A on a quiz and an F on a test would receive an A for that standard.
+But, generally, I take the highest grade between Test 1, Test 2, or the Retest to determine students' grades.
+For example, a student with a D on Test 1 and an A on Test 2 would receive an A for that standard.
 In reality, the gradebook looks like the graphic below.
 The grey columns are not weighted, meaning that they do not affect students' averages.